-- Keep analog signal paths as short as possible.
-Make sure analog tracks run over the analog ground plane, and keep them well away from high-speed switching digital tracks. - 2.
-The AVCC pin on the device should be connected to the digital $V{CC}$ supply voltage via an LC network as shown in Figure 106. - 3.
+- 1. Keep analog signal paths as short as possible.
+Keep them well away from highspeed switching digital tracks. - The AVCC pin on the device should be connected to the digital V{CC} supply voltage via an LC network as shown in Figure 106. - 3.
 Use the ADC noise canceler function to reduce induced noise from the CPU. - 4.
 If any ADC port pins are used as digital outputs, it is essential that these do not switch while a conversion is in progress.